devgabrielsborges/X-Bot/README.md

 # X-Bot: Twitter Automation Bot

 ## Description
-X-Bot is a Twitter automation bot that posts promotional tweets using data stored in Firebase, generates text with AI via Groq Cloud, and sends notifications via SMS with the Twilio API.
+X-Bot is a Twitter/X automation bot that posts promotional tweets using data stored in Firebase, generates text with AI via Groq Cloud, and sends notifications via SMS with the Twilio API.

 ## Features
 - Retrieves the current index for the post.